-- lever list Print out a list of your fort's levers, including their name, activation state, and what they are linked to (if anything). - lever pull <id> [<options>] Queue a job so a dwarf will pull the specified lever.
-This is the same as q querying the building and queueing a P pull job.
+lever list Print out a list of your fort's levers, including their ID, name, activation state, and what they are linked to (if anything).

+lever pull [<options>] Queue a job so a dwarf will pull the lever.
+This is the same as selecting the lever and triggering a pull job in the UI.